We have started planning the logistics for the hackathon. Please fill in this survey to inform us about your participation plans.

 The LYmphocyte aSsessmenT hackathOn (LYSTO) is a challenge on the assessment of lymphocytes in immunohistochemically stained tissue sections organized in conjunction with the COMPAY 2019 workshop.

 - Develop and compare solutions for a clinically relevant task in the typical medical image analysis challenge setting.

-- Facilitate interaction and teamwork between researchers with different levels of experience and from different institutions.
+- Facilitate interaction and teamwork between researchers with different levels of experience.

-While the task has high clinical relevance, we believe that with the help of artificial intelligence methods accurate solutions can be developed in a short amount of time, which makes it ideal for a hackathon event.
+While the task has high clinical relevance, we believe that, with the help of artificial intelligence methods, accurate solutions can be developed in a short amount of time, making it ideal for a hackathon event.

 The first part of LYSTO 2019 will follow a typical medical image analysis challenge format:

 - A small training and test set will be released on this website.

 - Researchers that are interested in participating in the challenge will be able to register and use an initial, smaller dataset to get familiar with the task and develop pilot methods.